Skip to main content

 The promise: "Your data is yours."
 Everything is stored locally, encrypted, and never leaves your control.
 Transparency by design means open source, auditable, no hidden telemetry.
 For teams in regulated industries (banks, insurers, healthcare), it's one of the few alternatives with an enterprise-grade zero-trust architecture.

-With 12,300 stars, IronClaw has the strongest security-first community on the market.
+With 12,400 stars (as of June 2026), IronClaw has the strongest security-first community on the market.
 Compared to Hermes, IronClaw deliberately skips built-in channel integrations like WhatsApp or Twilio.
 If you need multi-channel, you build it on top of the secure foundation yourself.

 9. Moltis